janscience/EOD-Logger/eodlogger_4channel_sensors/README.md

 `fileSaveTime` specifies for how many seconds data should be saved into each file.
 The default is 10min.

+`initialDelay` specifies an initial delay right after start up the sketch waits before starting to store data on SD card.

-Once you modified the sketch to your needs, upload it to the Teensy (`Ctrl-U`).
+Once you modified the sketch to your needs, compile and upload it to the Teensy (`Ctrl-U`).

 ## Configuration